Eliminating Substances of Concern

 - We have specifications for the air quality in our vehicles

 - Our engineers test the materials that come into direct contact with passengers for any allergen impacts

 - Many of our vehicles also feature high-performance filters that keep out allergenic pollens

 - The Allergy Alert® app enables drivers to check pollen levels and other health-risk conditions with simple voice commands

 In-Car Health and Wellness

-- We are exploring how wearable devices, including smart watches and fitness bands, can measure indicators of driver stress such as heart rate, perspiration and skin temperature
+- We are exploring how wearable devices, including smart watches and fitness bands, can be used to assess driver stress by measuring heart rate, perspiration and skin temperature

-- We are engaging with medical companies and auto insurers to see whether monitoring in-vehicle driver wellness could result in lower insurance premiums
+- Working with medical companies and auto insurers, we’re exploring whether monitoring driver wellness could reduce insurance premiums

-- We are partnering with the Henry Ford Health System on a health and wellness app challenge
+- We are collaborating with the Henry Ford Health System on a health and wellness app challenge

-- Ford research teams in Dearborn, Aachen and Nanjing are partnering with university collaborators at the University of California, Berkeley, Peking University; and Tsinghua University to better understand the sources of emissions near roads and how to quantify them
+- Partnerships with the University of California Berkeley, Peking University and Tsinghua University are seeking to better understand the sources of emissions near roads and how to quantify them